6 Steps to Design & Implement a Corrective Action Plan

 Corrective Action Example: FAA

-In response, on March 13, 2019, the FAA issued a corrective action to ground all Boeing 737 MAX planes globally.
-This grounding, which lasted until December 2020, led to an accumulated loss of billions of dollars worldwide.
+On March 13 2019, the Federal Aviation Administration (FAA) took corrective action to ground all Boeing 737 MAX planes worldwide.
+The grounding eventually lasted until December 2020, resulting in an accumulated loss of billions of dollars worldwide.

 Corrective Action Procedure: A Step-by-Step Guide